 Cross trainers up there with the most famous cardio exercise machines out there.
-It’s known for its effectiveness in a low impact and full-body workout, which is spot on.
-It has tonnes of benefits really.
-One thing that’s not always as well-known though is how a cross trainer effects running.
+It’s known for its effectiveness in a low-impact and full-body workout, which is spot on.
+It has tonnes of benefits.
+However, one thing that’s not always as well-known is how a cross-trainer affects running.

-Using other forms of cardio to boost performance elsewhere, like in running, for example, is actually (ironically) called cross-training, so it makes sense that the cross trainer has its uses for it!
+Using other forms of cardio to boost performance elsewhere, like running, is actually (ironically) called cross-training, so it makes sense that the cross trainer has its uses!
 If you think about it, there are bound to be at least SOME areas.

 Let’s break it down.

-One of the first ways that a cross trainer helps your running is by helping to build up your stamina and improving your cardiovascular health.
-Much in the same way that running does, any cardiovascular exercise is great for your heart health and lung function.
+One of the first ways that a cross-trainer helps your running is by helping build up your stamina and improve your cardiovascular health.
+Much like running does, any cardiovascular exercise is great for your heart health and lung function.
 They’re the biggest players in your stamina and endurance.

-By raising your heart rate to different levels for different periods of time, you are helping your body grow and adapt to be able to deal with different conditions.
+By raising your heart rate to different levels for different periods, you are helping your body grow and adapt to deal with different conditions.
 That’s perfect for running.
-You can change the resistance to get harder or softer workouts, as well as change your pace to get your heart rate to exactly where it needs to be.
-That's not always something that you can easily do if you are running out and about!
+You can change the resistance to get harder or softer workouts and change your pace to get your heart rate to exactly where it needs to be.
+But, unfortunately, that’s not always something you can easily do if you run out and about!

 Next up on the list for cross trainer benefits to running is the muscle usage you apply.
-Now, unlike running, a cross trainer has applications to pretty much your whole body.
+Now, unlike running, a cross-trainer has applications for pretty much your whole body.
 You can choose where you put the emphasis depending on the technique, but that is the bottom line at the end of the day.

-So, that’s the more obvious ways that a cross trainer helps running, but what about a more relaxed approach?
+So, that’s the more obvious way a cross-trainer helps running, but what about a more relaxed approach?
 Running is the best thing to improve running after all, right?
 Well, there’s only so much running that you can do, especially to keep your body safe in the long and the short term.
 That’s where the next point comes into full force.

-The cross trainer is renowned for being a low impact exercise, and that means that it’s much better for your knees and the rest of your legs as well, in all honesty.
-Whether you’re on more of a rest day or even recovering from an injury, using a cross trainer instead of running means that you can make sure you aren’t putting yourself in excess risk.
+The cross trainer is renowned for being a low-impact exercise, which means that it’s much better for your knees and the rest of your legs, in all honesty.
+Whether you’re on more of a rest day or even recovering from an injury, using a cross-trainer instead of running means that you can make sure you aren’t putting yourself at excess risk.

-The last thing we’ll look at here is more of a cross over between a mental and a physical benefit.
+The last thing we’ll look at here is a cross-over between a mental and a physical benefit.
 Both are essential to your training in the long run, after all.
 The cross trainer is awesome for spicing up your training if running is your primary exercise.
 Again, it seems obvious and maybe even counter-intuitive, but it isn’t.